Personal OS is still on sale — now $374

 "This keeps coming up.
 Figure it out."

-It uses your voice, because the Library has your voiceprint.
+It knows your voice because the Library has your voiceprint.

-It saves to the right place, because Personal OS has a simple folder structure.
+It knows where files belong because Personal OS has a folder structure.

 Included in Personal OS